where-to-eat

 El Huerto de Juan Ranas

-The terrace here offers one of the most famous views in Granada - the Alhambra lit up at night, close enough to see detail but far enough to appreciate the whole.
+The terrace here offers one of the most famous views in Granada.
+The Alhambra lit up at night, close enough to see detail but far enough to appreciate the whole.

 Carmen Mirador de Aixa